 You can use aged care courses online to give you the requisite knowledge and skills.
 A great way to do this is to engage in our aged care certificates, which, once completed, will allow you to apply for roles in a variety of aged care positions.

 Passing this aged care course online will result in you being awarded an OCA Certificate of Achievement.
-This is an industry-recognised award that will illustrate to employers that you are fully trained and officially qualified to work in aged care.
+This industry-recognised award will illustrate to employers that you are fully trained and officially qualified to work in aged care.